BELIEFS

 How we deal with self-destructive conduct

 Because the Lord Jesus Christ places a responsibility upon all true Christian churches to hold one another accountable to obeying and honoring Him in their conduct, we actively practice church discipline according to Matthew 18.
-When a brother or sister of GCF habitually practices sin, we attempt to help him or her by implementing Matthew 18 as follows.
+When a brother or sister of GCF habitually practices sin, we attempt to help him or her by implementing Matthew 18.